 This class will combine instructor-led lectures, student-led presentations, paper reading/critiquing, and programming assignments and projects.

-There won't be any hard prerequisite for course.
-A key message I want to communicate to you all is that everything we will learn can be reasoned about using first principles.
+There isn't any hard prerequisite for this course.
+A key message I want to communicate to you all is that everything we will learn can be derived from first principles.
 Nothing is mysterious as long as you follow the basic laws of reasoning and exercise critical thinking.

 That said, you will find your learning experience much more pleasant if you have a solid understanding of the following basic topics, which shouldn't be anything beyond your high-school and first-year college education:

 - Linear algebra, especially matrix and vector computations

 - Basic calculus